robgriffin247/swapi_dataplatform/README.md

 ### Current status:

 To Do:
-- Connect dbt transformations to duckdb raw data
+- Connect dbt transformations to duckdb raw data: current activity (add_dbt_to_duckdb branch)
 - Update details on raw data in readme
 - Add material to instructions below; will repeat the process from scratch on a fresh machine with new accounts to make sure they are thorough.
 - Add dagster, openmetadata and hex